 Let’s recap what we talked about in this two-part article series on running a flash sale.

 In Part 1, we discussed all the preparation elements that can turn a potentially disastrous sale into a promising one:

 - Choose a product and a target audience

-- Select a discount
+- Decide on a discount